Tutorial: Using Azure BizTalk Services to Integrate with an On-Premises SAP Server

 How to Use This Article

-This tutorial is written around a sample, SAPIntegration, which is available as part of the download (SAPIntegration.zip) from the MSDN Code Gallery.
+This tutorial is written around the SAPIntegration sample available from the MSDN Code Gallery (SAPIntegration.zip).
 You could either use the SAPIntegration sample and go through this tutorial to understand how the sample was built or just use this tutorial to create your own application.
 This tutorial is targeted towards the second approach so that you get to understand how this application was built.
 Also, to be consistent with the sample, the names of artifacts (e.g. schemas, transforms, etc.) used in this tutorial are same as that in the sample.

 The sample available from the MSDN code gallery contains only half the solution, which can be developed at design-time on your computer.
-The sample cannot include the configuration that you must do on the BizTalk Services Portal on Azure.
+The sample cannot include the configuration that you must do on the Azure BizTalk Services Portal.
 For that, you must follow the steps in this tutorial to set up your EDI bridge.
-Even though Microsoft recommends that you follow the tutorial to best understand the concepts and procedures, if you really wish to use the sample, this is what you should do:
+Even though Microsoft recommends that you follow the tutorial to best understand the concepts and procedures.
+If you really wish to use the sample, this is what you should do:

-Download the SAPIntegration.zip package, extract the SAPIntegration sample and make relevant changes like providing your service namespace, issuer name, issuer key, SAP Server details, etc. After changing the sample, deploy the application to get the endpoint URL at which the XML One-Way Bridge is deployed.
+Download the SAPIntegration.zip package, extract the SAPIntegration sample, and make relevant changes like adding your service namespace, issuer name, issuer key, SAP Server details, and so on.
+After changing the sample, deploy the application to get the endpoint URL at which the XML One-Way Bridge is deployed.